x-systems/phlex-data/docs/model.rst

    $model->addField('age', ['ui'=>['caption'=>'Put your age here']]);

-Model and Field class will simply store the "ui" property which may (or may not) be used by ATK UI component or some add-on.
+Model and Field class will simply store the "ui" property which may (or may not) be used by Phlex UI component or some add-on.